sobhankazemi/ToDoApp/README.md

 # ToDoApp
-You can manage your dailyworks and reach your goals by using this app so no hesitate and start using it
+You can manage your dailyworks and reach your goals by using this app so do not hesitate and start using it
 # About Me
 as im new in wpf this was a great practice for me to be more fluent in xaml about the backend this can be good practice for you to use entityframework and coding in layers